3stiven366/Spherical-Harmonics-in-Python/README.md

 ## 🌐 Description

-The script computes and renders spherical harmonics \( Y_l^m(\theta, \phi) \) for given values of quantum numbers `l` and `m`.
+The script computes and renders spherical harmonics $Y_l^m(\theta, \phi)$ for given values of quantum numbers `l` and `m`.
 The visualization is generated using Plotly's 3D surface plotting capabilities, allowing for intuitive exploration of the angular part of solutions to the Laplace and Schrödinger equations in spherical coordinates.

 ## 📁 Structure